JackBrowne556/Netflix-Churn-Project/notebooks/analysis_notebook.md

 ## Summarization of Analysis Efforts and Business Questions

 Data analysis will be conducted with the goal of extracting insights from the cleaned dataset to provide answers to the relevant business questions, allowing for further insight deep dives and recommendations to stakeholders.
-Data analysis will be done mostly with Structured Query Language (SQL) using PostgreSQL PgAdmin 4, with Excel spreadsheets used for basic visualizations used to help during analysis. (or just send ss of data output in postgresql)
+Data analysis will be done mostly with Structured Query Language (SQL) using PostgreSQL PgAdmin 4.

 The following are the key business questions that will be explored and insights found for during analysis: